-In the U.S. Shorebird Conservation Plan, Snowy Plover is classified as Highly Imperiled due mainly to 1) low overall population size, 2) declining population trend, and 3) multiple threats during breeding and nonbreeding seasons.
-These concerns prompted development of a Conservation Plan for the Snowy Plover as part of a series being developed through the Western Hemisphere Shorebird Reserve Network to help guide management and restoration of populations of imperiled species of shorebirds.
-Goals of the plan are to summarize current knowledge of the Snowy Plover's biology and population limiting factors and specify actions to resolve threats to the species and maintain or increase its abundance in North America.
-This presentation is a synopsis of the final draft of the plan, focusing on conservation strategies and actions for non-listed populations in the U.S. A goal of the presentation is to solicit comments and prompt discussion that improve the final product.
+Great Salt Lake, on average, covers over 1,600 In the U.S. Shorebird Conservation Plan, Snowy Plover is classified as Highly Imperiled due mainly to 1) square miles (4,100 km2) making it one of the larglow overall population size, 2) declining population est terminal lakes in the world.
+Although the lake is saline (13-15 % salt), it is surrounded by 400,000 trend, and 3) multiple threats during breeding and acres of wetlands comprising almost 75% of Utah's nonbreeding seasons.
+These concerns prompted development of a Conservation Plan for the Snowy total.
+Three large drainage basins enter the lake along its eastern edge through an expansive net-Plover as part of a series being developed through the Western Hemisphere Shorebird Reserve Network work of diversions and impoundments managed by private duck clubs and preserves, state Waterfowl to help guide management and restoration of populations of imperiled species of shorebirds.
+Goals Management Areas, and the Bear River Migratory Bird refuge.
+Additionally, natural and artificial of the plan are to summarize current knowledge of the Snowy Plover's biology and population limiting islands together with fringe and sheet flow wetlands along the mudflat shores of Great Salt Lake factors and specify actions to resolve threats to the species and maintain or increase its abundance in provide numerous areas for colonial waterbirds to nest.
+Each of the five major bays of Great Salt Lake North America.
+This presentation is a synopsis of is a Globally Important Bird Area and colonial nestthe final draft of the plan, focusing on conservation ing species alone qualify each bay for this status. strategies and actions for non-listed populations American White Pelicans on Gunnison Island have in the U.S. A goal of the presentation is to solicit numbered as high as 20,000 breeding adults.
+A comments and prompt discussion that improve the lake-wide census in 1991 estimated 154,000 breedfinal product. ing California Gulls.
+A 2000 census counted 21,000 breeding White-faced Ibis and 14,000 Franklin's Gulls.
+The Great Salt Lake is part of the recent and ongoing Western Colonial Waterbird Survey (WCWS) coordinated by the U.S. Fish and Wildlife Service to catalog nesting colonial waterbirds in all 11 western states.
+Great Salt Lake data from the WCWS along with decades of historic records will be presented and compared.